 A new research project on

-invites applications for one postdoctoral position and one PhD position in Conservation Biology beginning in March 2023 for a period of 3 – 4 years.
+invites applications for one postdoctoral position in Conservation Biology beginning in mid 2023 for a period of 3 years.

-The project will be funded by a grant from the Foundation UNISCIENTIA to the Technical University of Darmstadt (TUDa), Germany.
-Both fixed-term positions will be implemented at the Universidad de Las Américas (UDLA) in Quito in close collaboration with TUDa and Fundación Jocotoco.
-The PhD candidate will defend the thesis at TUDa.
+The project (acronym: UpScaleR) is funded by a grant from the Foundation UniScientia to the Technical University of Darmstadt (TUDa), Germany.
+The fixed-term positions will be implemented at the Universidad de Las Américas (UDLA) in Quito in close collaboration with TUDa and Fundación Jocotoco.

-The deadline for the application is November 1st, 2022, although later applications may be accepted until the positions are filled.
-The project will be supervised by Nico Blüthgen (firstname.lastname@example.org), professor for ecology at the Technical University of Darmstadt, Juan Ernesto Guevara (email@example.com), professor for botany and ecology at Universidad de Las Américas in Quito, Constance Tremlett (firstname.lastname@example.org), postdoc and scientific coordinator of Reassembly, and Martin Schaefer (email@example.com), conservation biologist and director of Jocotoco.
-Please do not hesitate to contact us individually for questions or conveniently via a group E-mail to all four via firstname.lastname@example.org.
+The deadline for the application is May 21st, 2023, although later applications may be accepted until the positions are filled.
+The project will be supervised by Nico Blüthgen, professor for ecology at the Technical University of Darmstadt, Juan Ernesto Guevara, professor for botany at Universidad de Las Américas in Quito, and Martin Schaefer, conservation biologist and director of Jocotoco.
+Please do not hesitate to contact us individually or together.

 Please consult the following homepages for further details: